-If you’ve got debts scattered to the four winds, consolidation might seem like a great idea to you.
-You could stop the hassle of paying a whole bunch of credit card or other loan bills each month, plus it may alleviate a lot of stress knowing you owe less people money.
+If you’ve got debts scattered to the four winds, some debt consolidation options might seem like a great idea to you.
+You could stop the hassle of paying a whole bunch of credit card or other loan bills each month, plus it may alleviate a lot of stress knowing you owe fewer people money.
 How exactly should you do it, though?
 There are a lot of options for consolidating debt these days.
-Here’s a quick run down of several of the options available.
+Here’s a quick rundown of several of the options available.

-Our Sell and Stay product will allow you to sell your home, gaining you access to your home equity so you can pay off your debts, but then turn around and lease your home so you don’t actually have to move.
+Our Sell & Stay product will allow you to sell your home, gaining you access to your home equity so you can pay off your debts, but then turn around and lease your home so you don’t actually have to move.
 The best part about this program for debt consolidation options is that it’s not a loan, so you don’t have to pay any interest and fees are relatively low.
-Unlike other sale leaseback programs, you have the option to buy back your home.
+Unlike other sale-leaseback programs, you have the option to buy back your home.

 Personal Debt Consolidation Loan Options

-This unsecured form of credit could allow you to consolidate your debt into one monthly payment.
-This method will likely work out much better if you have a decent credit score, though, as the terms of these type of loans vary a great deal.
+This unsecured form of credit could give you debt consolidation options for one monthly payment.
+This method will likely work out much better if you have a decent credit score, though, as the terms of these types of loans vary a great deal.

 Borrow From Loved Ones

-While you likely won’t have to pay as many fees if you borrow from a loved one to consolidate debt, it can add a lot of strain to a relationship if repayment doesn’t occur as expected or the lender winds up in financial trouble down the road.
+While you likely won’t have to pay as many fees, borrowing from loved ones can work as potential debt consolidation options for you.
+However, it can add a lot of strain to a relationship if repayment doesn’t occur as expected or the lender winds up in financial trouble down the road.
 If you do choose this route, be sure you set up a contract that includes an appropriate amount of interest and make all payments on time.

 Get a 401K or Life Insurance Policy Loan